yf3/MPDemos/Assignment1/Readme.md

 ## Known Issues

-+ The result of Floyd-Steinberg dithering shown above actually use a weird standard to distinguish black and white color: by using value 240 as a separator instead of 128.
-But it gets far better result than using 128.
++ The result of Floyd-Steinberg dithering shown here actually use a weird standard to distinguish black and white color: by using value 240 as a separator instead of 128.
+But the result is surprisingly great.
 + Image showed in javafx "ImageView" class sometimes looks different from the real result.
 To see the accurate result, use the export button to see the image file.
 + Very large pictures sometimes cannot be loaded properly.